OluchiTheAnalyst/EXCEL_PROJECTS/README.md

 ## Project Overview

 This data analysis project aims to provide insight into the sales performance of an e-commerce over the past year.
-By analyzing various items and aspect of sales data given by the company, I seek to identify trends to aid the management make strategic decisions for the coming year, and gain a deeper understanding of the company's performance.
+By analyzing various items and aspect of sales data, I seek to identify trends to aid the management make strategic decisions for the coming year, and gain a deeper understanding of the company's performance.

 ## Data sources